opencryptoki/openssl-pkcs11-sign-provider/README.md

 stored in the token `softtok` in slot `3`.
 The setup script uses the PIN `12345678` by default.

+The setup script for the ock module uses `p11tool` for importing the keys, so a working p11-kit setup for opencryptoki is also required.

 To setup and run the tests with the default settings for opencryptoki, use the following commands: